Bolt Replacement Policy

 • Your personal safety is up to you.
 As a bolt replacer, you are a climber conducting personal and recreational climbing activities.
 Climb at your own risk and be safe.

 • Always use stainless steel, climbing-grade bolts and hardware that is rock-type appropriate.
-CCC can typiclly provide equipment for 1:1 bolt replacement.
+CCC can typically provide equipment for 1:1 bolt replacement.
+Bolts shall be no smaller than 3/8"x3" for replacement.

-• 1:1 bolt replacement.
-Bolts provided by the CCC are not to be used for bolting of new routes or the addition of bolts, unless a majority vote of the board of directors has specifically approved such a use.
-We expect this to be a very rare occurrence and it only applies to places where the land manager has specifically requested the addition of bolts as part of their overall climbing management for the area; for example, additions of top-anchors to reduce ecological impacts to the cliff area.
-CCC supplied bolts cannot be used to retro-bolt existing non-bolted climbs and will be removed if this is found to be the case.
+• 1:1 bolt replacement means that you are taking out one bad bolt and installing one good bolt.
+Bolts provided by the CCC are not to be used for bolting of new routes or the addition of bolts to existing routes, unless a majority vote of the CCC board of directors has specifically approved such a use.
+We expect this to be a very rare occurrence and it only applies to places where the land manager has specifically requested the addition of bolts as part of their overall climbing management for the area; for example, additions of top-anchors to reduce ecological impacts to the cliff area within NC State Parks.
+CCC-supplied bolts cannot be used to retro-bolt existing non-bolted climbs and will be removed if this is found to be the case.
 The CCC does not approve of the retro-bolting of routes and strongly supports the long-standing traditions of low-impact climbing in the Carolinas, balanced with the need for fixed gear in appropriate places.

 • Attempt to use a Hurley Jr, Sr, or similar tool to pull the old bolts and reuse existing holes.

-• If pulling the old bolt is not possible, chop the old bolt and always patch and camou the old hole using patch epoxy.
-Rock dust, dirt, crunched lichen mixed into the top layer of the epoxy helps camou.
+• If pulling the old bolt is not possible, chop the old bolt and always patch and camou the old hole using patch epoxy that matches the local rock color.
+Rock dust, dirt, crunched lichen mixed into the top layer of the epoxy helps camouflage.

 • If using glue ins and you are concerned someone will attempt to climb the route within the next 24 hrs, leave a duct tape note at the base of the route with a "do not climb until... date"